 You may have passive losses previously used on your federal return but not on your Montana return.
-This primarily occurs with married taxpayers who filed a joint federal return but separate Montana returns for tax years before 2007.
-Prior to 2007, these taxpayers were required to recompute the allowable passive loss resulting in different carryover amounts.
+This primarily occurs with married taxpayers who filed a joint federal return but separate Montana returns for tax years before 2007, and who were required to recompute the allowable passive loss resulting in different carryover amounts.
 Married couples filing separate Montana returns are now allowed the same combined passive loss amount as if they were filing a joint return.